rosyberti/website/python-visualization/scatterplot.md

 ```

 It is now time to create the chart!
 I will be using the `RdPu` color map template from matplotlib since it roughly matches the color scheme of a nice red wine.
+Kudos to [this Medium article](https://medium.com/better-programming/how-to-use-colormaps-with-matplotlib-to-create-colorful-plots-in-python-969b5a892f0c) for the color scheme idea.

 Here is the code:

 ```python